Stanislav Kurilov: The defection

 In December 1974, Kurilov boarded Soviet cruise liner Sovetsky Soyuz, leaving for a tour advertised as a "Cruise from the winter into the summer".
-It was a popular "cruise to nowhere", where a ship would depart Vladivostok, sail toward the equator, and come back without entering any foreign ports.
+It was a popular "cruise to nowhere", where a ship would depart Vladivostok in the Far East, sail south toward the equator through the Pacific Ocean, and come back without entering any foreign ports.
 Because of the absence of port calls, the trip required neither passport nor visas.
 It was known that the ship would pass within view of several foreign countries, and after studying its planned route, Kurilov decided that the best chance for an escape would be in the Philippine Sea, off the coast of Siargao Island.

 After sunset on December 13, in stormy weather, Kurilov jumped overboard from the stern of the cruise ship, with a snorkeling mask and fins.
 Luckily, he was neither immediately noticed by the crew, nor struck by the ship's propeller.
 However, because of the strong currents, it took him three nights and two days to reach the land.
 In his own memoir, he recalls reaching the Philippine shore on his own, by swimming all the way; but according to an Associated Press report, based on information released by the Philippine authorities, published a few days later, he had been found by a local fisherman "clinging to a drifting fishing boat".

 After about six months of investigation, first in Cagayan de Oro, later in Manila (the Philippine authorities may have suspected him to be a Soviet spy), Kurilov was able to leave for Canada.